Sign In / Sign Out

-The MA in Social Justice and Human Rights (SJHR) in ASU's New College of Interdisciplinary Arts and Sciences provides a theoretically and methodologically rigorous program offering opportunities for skill specialization in research and/or in the management of advocacy-oriented organizations in the non-governmental sector, both domestically and transnationally.
-The Social Justice & Human Rights degree program offers justice and human rights approaches to specific issues such as health, education, labor, migration, child and family issues, and the environment.
-These issues will be approached in a context influenced by the intersection of gender, race, ethnicity, sexuality, location, and/or nationality.
+The MA in Social Justice and Human Rights (SJHR) is a theoretically and methodologically rigorous program, providing specializations in research and/or in the management of advocacy-oriented organizations in the non-governmental sector, both domestically and transnationally.
+The SJHR degree program offers social justice and human rights approaches to specific issues such as health, education, labor, migration, children, family, and the environment.
+These issues are approached in a context defined by the intersection of gender, race, ethnicity, sexuality, location, and/or nationality.

-Social Justice and Human Rights Research Track.
-This track will prepare students for careers requiring research skills in governmental agencies and non-governmental agencies, as well as preparing them for doctoral programs in the social sciences and law.
-Students will not only be exposed to the most recent substantive research literature in social justice and human rights, they will also gain an advanced facility in qualitative and/or quantitative research methods.
-Students will be required to apply their methods skills throughout their coursework, including in their internships, community-embedded seminars, and capstone experiences.
+1) Social Justice and Human Rights Research Track: The research track will prepare students for work in governmental agencies and non-governmental agencies, and for doctoral programs in the social sciences and law.
+Students will not only be exposed to the most recent research literature in social justice and human rights, they will also develop advanced skills in qualitative and/or quantitative research methods.
+The research track supports students in applying their methodological skills throughout their various activities in the program, including in internships, community-embedded seminars, and the capstone experience.

-The Social Justice & Human Rights degree program is based on an innovative learner-centered curriculum that emphasizes team-taught, problem-based, and community-embedded seminars, as well as professional internships.
+This program is based on an innovative learner-centered curriculum that emphasizes problem-based and community-embedded seminars, as well as professional internships.
 Three distinct features of this program include:

 Innovative, Learner-Centered Curriculum: Students will benefit from an innovative curriculum focused on engaging the community and working with faculty on interdisciplinary research.
-Such a curriculum not only brings university expertise to real-world community problems, but it also creates engaged interdisciplinary research teams of faculty and graduate students tied together by a common social concern.
-The curriculum will also be enhanced by the infusion of virtual lectures via videoconferencing from scholars, attorneys, activists, government officials, and others from around the world.
+Our curriculum not only brings university expertise to real-world community problems, but it also creates engaged interdisciplinary research teams of faculty and graduate students united by a common concern.
+Learning in the SJHR program is also enhanced by the infusion of videoconference lectures from scholars, attorneys, activists, government officials, and other experts from around the world.

-Problem-Based and Community-Embedded Seminars: An integral and innovative part of the curriculum are team-taught interdisciplinary seminars that examine current problems in social justice from several different theoretical and analytical viewpoints.
-For example, problem-based seminars will devote the entire seminar to a specific community issue such as the migrant deaths in Arizona or the murders of hundreds of women in Ciudad Juarez, Mexico.
-These courses will be taught by faculty who will each address the issue from their area of expertise (social movements, international law, activism, etc.).
-Community-embedded seminars will require students to be placed in local agencies dealing with that issue during the semester.
+Problem-Based and Community-Embedded Seminars: An integral part of our curriculum is interdisciplinary seminars that examine current problems in social justice from several different theoretical and analytical viewpoints.
+For example, problem-based seminars devote the entire seminar to a specific community issue such as the migrant deaths in Arizona or the murders of hundreds of women in Ciudad Juarez, Mexico.
+These courses are taught by faculty who address the issue from their area of expertise (social movements, international law, activism, etc.).
+Community-embedded seminars often require students to be placed in local agencies dealing with that issue during the semester.
 For example, in a community-embedded seminar on children’s rights, students could work with the International Rescue Committee, the Florence Project for Immigration and Refugee Rights, Foster Angels of Arizona, Foster Care Review Board, and/or CPS.
-Such a placement would bring much-needed applied knowledge to the seminar classroom and also benefit the community.
+Such placements bring much-needed applied knowledge to the seminar classroom and also provide a benefit to the community.

-Grant Writing and Development for Social Justice: Due to the present indispensability of these skills for both researchers and those employed in NGOs, all students in this program are required to successfully complete a course in grant writing and development usually in their second year.
-Experts in grant-writing, such as program officers from national funding agencies and major private donors, can be brought in as guest-lecturers to provide invaluable practical instruction.
-By taking this course in their second year, students will be prepared with the requisite research and/or management skills to write successful proposals.
+Grant Writing and Development for Social Justice: Due to the present indispensability of these skills for both researchers and those employed in NGOs, all students in this program are required to successfully complete a course in grant writing and development, usually in their second year.
+Experts in grant writing, such as program officers from national funding agencies and major private donors, join us as guest lecturers to provide invaluable practical instruction.
+By taking this course in their second year, students prepare with the requisite research and/or management skills to write successful proposals.